Applying a patch without downtime

 Pega provides client-run scripts that copy and replace application rules and that copy data between these schemas appropriately throughout the patch as described below.

 Clients apply patches by completing the following steps:

 - Prepare the cluster for the patch by configuring the high availability cluster settings.

 - Create a new rules schema and a new temporary data schema in your existing database.
 Leave these new schemas empty.

 - Migrate the rules structure and content and data structure from the existing rules and data schemas to the new rules and temporary data schemas.
 Running the migration script creates any required tables in the new rules and temporary data schemas, and copies and moves the rule content.

 - Patch the new rules schema.
 This process uses the temporary data schema in which it creates and modifies any necessary data tables to store interim data content; these tables and data are discarded when the temporary data schema is removed.

 - For Oracle databases, you must grant access to the new rules schema tables by using migrate.sh again to generate the necessary rules objects (GRANT statements) which will link the existing data schema to the new rules schema after you patch the new rules schema.

 - Patch the existing data schema.

-- After the data schema is patched, reconfigure the application to run using the new rules as described in Reconfiguring the application server.
+- Redeploy the application to run using the new rules, as described in Reconfiguring the application server.